spacechase0/StardewValleyMods/DynamicGameAssets/README.md

 | `ValidValues` | `string, string[, string[, string...]]` | Default: `null` (anything is valid) | The valid values for this option.
 If specified, this creates a dropdown in GMCM.
 The valid values must be comma separated. |

 ### Big Craftables
-Big craftables live in `big-craftables.json`.
+Big craftables normally live in `big-craftables.json`.

 Big craftables can be localized in the following keys: `"big-craftable.YourBigCraftable.name"` and `"big-craftable.YourBigCraftable.description"`.